| Home |

 1. Mix the starter ingredients together in a small bowl and let sit at room temperature for 6 hours.

 2. Dissolve the yeast in the water.
 Put the starter and the first six dough ingredients in a large bowl.
 Add the yeast water and knead in the bowl or on a floured surface.
-Knead the margerine into the bread and knead for about 15 minutes.
+Knead the canola oil into the bread and knead for about 15 minutes.
 Knead the chocolate chunks and any dried fruit into the dough.
 Cover the dough with plastic wrap and let rise for about 3 hours, or until double in size.

 3. Shape the bread, either put in a loaf pan or on a baking sheet to make a loaf.
 I cut it into small pieces, rolled into balls and placed on a baking sheet.
 Let the dough rise for another 2 hours or in the refrigerator overnight.
 If refrigerating, let the bread sit out at room temperature while the oven is heating.